jazzsequence/question-game/README.md

 composer setup-files
 ```

 You can remove generated files you don't want by running `composer clean-files`.

-For the best experience, you should install `jq` on your local machine.
+A file validator has been added as well to ensure your files are formatted correctly.
+You can run this with `composer validate-files`.

+If you're running any of these JSON file manipulation scripts, you're going to need to install `jq` on your local machine to parse the JSON.
 This can be installed on a Mac via Homebrew:

 ```bash
 brew install jq